QueenieCplusplus/VM_Network/README.md

 2. cfrm the  has connectivity with other 3 VMs.

-3. on Host, use below cmd to cfrm the PreProd has a VitualSubnetld property val of 0.
+3. on Host1, use below cmd to cfrm the PreProd has a VitualSubnetld property val of 0.

          Get-VMNetworkAdapter